Drupal Association members fund grants that make connections all over the world.

 This module allows for users to book resources for use during events.
 For example, a student can book a microscope for use within their lab.
 The D7 version detects overlapping dates and conflicts between nodes, and lets you respond using Rules.

 Resource Conflict has been rebuilt around Rules and Entities for Drupal 7.
 The D7 version of the module simply detects conflicts/overlaps between two date-enabled nodes, and lets you respond with Rules.
-By default, this module throws a form error for every overlapping date it finds among conflict-enabled nodes.
+A default rule is supplied that throws a form error for every overlapping date it finds among conflict-enabled nodes.
 It is intended to be customized using Rules, for example to only throw errors when certain field values are identical.
-It integrates with the rules_forms module to let you set a form error, or you can handle the conflicts another way if you like.
+While not required, you can also use the Rules Forms Support module for greater control over the node submission forms.

 - On the Content Type Edit page, enable Conflict Checking for this Content Type.
 Select the date field which should be used for conflict checking, and save the form.